GeoffOminde/File-Handling-and-Exception-Handling-Assignment/README.md

 1. **File I/O (Input/Output)** — reading from and writing to files.
 2. **Error Handling** — gracefully managing unexpected issues like missing files or permission errors.

-By completing this challenge, you'll learn how to build **robust, fault-tolerant programs** that can handle real-world file operations without crashing.

 ---